chrisveness/koa-sample-web-app-api-mysql/README.md

 ## Design choices

-For all that it’s rather bleeding-edge, Koa makes development far simpler than classic callback-style Node.js with Express. *Yield* may be just a stepping-stone to ES7 *await*, but it works.
-JavaScript may be looked down on ([misunderstood?](http://davidwalsh.name/javascript-objects)) in some quarters, but I do find it vastly better to work with than PHP :)
+While it’s still rather leading-edge, Koa makes development far simpler than classic callback-style Node.js with Express. *Yield* may be just a stepping-stone to ES7 *await*, but it works.
+JavaScript may be looked down on ([misunderstood?](http://davidwalsh.name/javascript-objects)) in some quarters, but it is gaining understanding as a mature and valid language (the benefits of prototypal inheritance are starting to be appreciated, rather than seen as ‘classical inheritance got wrong’).
+It’s certainly vastly better to work with than PHP :)

 With Node.js v4 (stable LTS) out, I believe Koa can now be considered[*](http://hueniverse.com/2015/03/02/the-node-version-dilemma) for production use.